Reading Room & Genealogy Institute

-*Please note: We are not creating a unique test or database but rather a chance to receive a DNA kit from one of the major commercial DNA companies like Ancestry.com, paid for by CJH.
-If you have already taken such a test, please do not apply for a free kit.
-In that case, you can be added to our mailing list about upcoming online workshops on how to interpret your results by sending an email to email@example.com.
+*Please note: We are not creating a unique test or database but rather a chance to receive a DNA kit from one of the major commercial DNA companies like Ancestry.com, who have donated 2500 kits for this project.
+If you have already taken an Ancestry DNA test, please do not apply for a free kit.
+In that case, click here to be added to our mailing list about upcoming online workshops on how to interpret your results.

 Please read the Frequently Asked Questions before submitting an application.
 DO NOT submit multiple applications for the same person.